2026-05-08 · meal plan, weight loss, nutrition, calorie deficit · 17 min read

 - Fat: 45 to 55 grams per day (roughly 28 to 32 percent of calories).
 Mostly from olive oil, nuts, seeds, avocado, and fatty fish.

 These ranges are deliberately flexible.
 The two numbers worth tracking carefully are total calories and protein.
 Carb and fat split is mostly preference.
+To turn a different calorie target into exact protein, carb, and fat grams, run it through our macronutrient calculator.

 This plan uses themed days to keep the week varied without complex meal prep.
 Each day targets roughly 1,490 to 1,520 calories with about 110 to 130 grams of protein.
 The recipes intentionally differ from the hub’s general meal plan template so you can rotate between the two without eating the same dishes.
+If you eat meat-free, our plant-based 7-day meal plan holds a similar calorie range using vegetarian proteins.

 Monday — Mediterranean (~1,510 cal, ~120 g protein)